Yellow Sweet Spanish

 - Days to Harvest: 100

 Customer favorite!
 This is the favorite onion grown by commercial growers in northern states because it makes uniformly large, sweet bulbs.
-Grows great in intermediate day areas as well.
+Grows great in both long and intermediate day areas.
 Will mature slightly later than the Walla Walla so you can stagger your harvest.

 The total price of your onion plant order will be determined at checkout.
 Pricing is based on the total number of bunches purchased (see chart to the left).